 Plan Description - The School contributes to the School Division Trust Fund (SDTF), a cost-sharing multiple-employer defined benefit pension plan administered by the Public Employees' Retirement Association of Colorado (PERA).
 All employees of the School participate in the SDTF.
 Title 24, Article 51 of the Colorado Revised Statutes (CRS) assigns the authority to establish and amend plan provisions to the State Legislature.
-PERA issues a publicly available annual comprehensive financial report (ACFR) includes that information the SDTF.
-That report obtained on may be at www.copera.org/investments/pera-financial-reports.
+PERA issues a publicly available financial report that includes information on the SDTF.
+That report may be obtained at www.copera.org/investments/pera-financial-reports.

-Benefits Provided as of December 31, 2022 - The SDTF provides retirement, disability, and survivor benefits to plan participants or their beneficiaries.
+Benefits Provided - The SDTF provides retirement, disability, and survivor benefits to plan participants or their beneficiaries.
 Retirement benefits are determined by the amount of service credit earned or purchased, highest average salary, the benefit structure in place, the benefit option selected at retirement, and age at retirement.
 The retirement benefit is the greater of the a) highest average salary over five years multiplied by 2.5% and then multiplied by years of service credit, or b) the value of the participant's contribution account plus an equal match on the retirement date, annualized into a monthly amount based on life expectancy and other actuarial factors.
-In no case can the benefit amount exceed the highest average salary or the amount allowed by applicable federal regulations.
+In no case can the benefit amount exceed the highest average salary, or the amount allowed by applicable federal regulations.